-The goal of this project is to test part of the TTR concept from timetable 2020, including the publication of a Capacity Model for the concerned lines, and an offer for “Rolling Planning”.
+The goal of this project is to gradually implement elements of the TTR process, including the publication of a Capacity Model for the concerned lines, and an offer for “Rolling Planning”.

 All pilot specificities can be found via the following portal: https://rne.eu/capacity-management/ttr/implementation/pilots-and-mvp/

-- The Pilot Information Document : it describes all specificities concerning the request process, deadlines, allocation priority rules, etc.;
+It contains: The Pilot Information Document : it describes all specificities concerning the request process, deadlines, allocation priority rules, etc.

-The Capacity Model describes in detail the capacity available for freight traffic to be placed for the annual timetable, and the one safeguarded for “Rolling Planning” requests.
+The Capacity Model and supply describes in detail the capacity available for passenger and freight traffic timetable.

 Please find below the most important impact for applicants:

 - International capacity requests for the annual timetable follow the existing process and deadlines and have to be requested via PCS:

 - Via the RFC North Sea – Mediterranean (RFC2) or RFC North Sea – Baltic (RFC8) for the available PaPs;

 - For tailor made paths.